 Making your way along the boardwalk, you’ll notice a few diverging paths.
 That’s because all the routes are connected.
 This way, you won’t need to backtrack or worry that you missed seeing anything.

 As most of the trail is under the cover of the trees, you won’t be walking under the hot sun.
 Hence, you can stroll leisurely under the subcanopy and spot rare flora and fauna like the Hanguana Rubinea that the trail is named after.

 The Squirrel Trail – Dirt tracks & freshwater streams

-The Squirrel Trail is one of the more exciting trails that takes you off the beaten track – or boardwalk in this case – and puts you on a dirt road with cobbled pathways.
+The Squirrel Trail is one of the more exciting hiking trails that takes you off the beaten track – or boardwalk in this case – and puts you on dirt roads with cobbled pathways.

 As you walk through the trail, there are a number of freshwater streams that cut across the cobbled pathways.
 Do tread carefully, as the rocks may be a little slippery.

 Since this place is teeming with wildlife, you may want to have your cameras ready.
 And if you’re lucky, you may get a chance to spot a family of wild boars who occasionally make guest appearances.